Kostenloser Versand

 What exactly is a night terror and what should parents do if their child is asleep one moment and then won’t stop crying the next?

-Many parents are familiar with it.
-One minute the child is sleeping peacefully, the next it is screaming in panic, kicking and thrashing around and cannot be calmed down.
-And as suddenly as it came, the spook is over and the child is asleep again.
-This phenomenon is known as a night terror – also known as pavor nocturnus, which means ‘nocturnal fear’ in Latin.
-But what exactly is this night terror?
-Where does it come from and what is the best behaviour for parents if their child is affected by it?
+Many parents are familiar with this scenario.
+One moment, their child is sleeping peacefully and contentedly, and the next, they are screaming in panic, kicking and lashing out, and cannot be calmed down.
+And just as suddenly as it came, the nightmare is over and the child is asleep again.
+This phenomenon is known as night terrors – also called pavor nocturnus, which means “night fear” in Latin.
+It is a sleep disorder that occurs mainly in early childhood and can be extremely frightening for parents.
+But what exactly is a night terror?
+Where does it come from and how should parents best respond when their child is affected by it?

 How does a night terror manifest itself?

-Pavor nocturnus usually occurs in the first one to about four hours after falling asleep, always in the non-REM phases with few dreams.
-The child – usually of toddler or school age – is startled out of sleep with a loud sob or cry, is disoriented, does not react to being spoken to and kicks and thrashes about violently.
-The child is often drenched in sweat and has an extremely rapid pulse.
-The eyes may be open, but the gaze is blank.
-The night terror can be over after just a few minutes.
-However, it can also last up to 45 minutes.
+Pavor nocturnus usually occurs within the first one to four hours after falling asleep, always during the dreamless non-REM phases.
+The child wakes up with a loud sob or scream, is disoriented, does not respond when spoken to, and kicks and lashes out violently.
+They are often drenched in sweat and have an extremely rapid pulse.
+Their eyes may be open, but their gaze is blank.
+The night terror can be over after just a few minutes – but sometimes it lasts up to 45 minutes.

 Who is affected by night terrors?